CodeCareerCoach/LearningResources/README.md

-# LearningResources
+# Learning Resources

 Hi, I'm Mike from [CodeCareerCoach.com](http://www.codecareercoach.com) :wave::smile:

 Welcome to learning resource catalog.
 As I learn myself I have put together a brief collection of timeless resources that I feel are still relivant.
 If I find new ones I add them here and when I feel material has gone stale I will prune them from this list.
+I have taken each of these courses to completion so I stand by them.

 ## Frontend Web Development